-Injuries during birthing, brain malformation and muscle weakness can sometimes cause absence or early disappearance of the Moro reflex.
+Injuries during birthing, brain malformation, and muscle weakness can sometimes cause the absence or early disappearance of the Moro reflex.

 Asymmetrical Moro causes inhibition of the reflex on the affected side.
 This can be due to a local injury during birth.
-It can also be caused by damage to the peripheral nerve, cervical cord, or a fracture of the collarbone.
+It can also be caused by damage to the peripheral nerve, cervical cord, or a collarbone fracture.

-Prolonged retention of the reflex, beyond 6 to 9 months, can delay motor development.
+Prolonged retention of the reflex beyond six to nine months can delay motor development.
 You should consult a pediatrician in this case.

 If your baby has the reflex, it’s a great sign.
-It shows that their neural development in on track.
+It shows that their neural development is on track.

 However, there isn’t a way to prevent the reflex from occurring.
-Parents still struggle with how to make a baby sleep, as it may wake your baby up.
+Parents still struggle with making a baby sleep, as it may wake your baby up.

-3) An abrupt change in light intensity, especially in the blue wavelength.
+- An abrupt change in light intensity.
+Especially in the blue wavelength.

-4) A sudden change in balance – such as a drop in altitude (when being placed in a crib, for example).
+- A sudden change in balance.
+For example, a drop in altitude (when placed in a crib).

-These may not seem like much to you as an adult.
-These are all significant changes to your baby though.
+- These may not seem like much to you as an adult.
+However, these are all significant changes to your baby.
 That’s because your baby’s senses are developing and highly sensitive.

-How to reduce startling and soothe a baby?
+How to reduce the startle reflex and soothe a baby?

 Here are some things you can do to reduce startling your baby.